Ajay-Chopra/EPL-Trasnfer-Market/README.md

 <img src="https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/Transfer%20CorrPlot.png" width="450">

 Thus, several surface-level indicators show that clubs value offensive players over their defensive counterparts.
-However, in order to more accurately determine the difference in variability caused by offensive vs. defensive ratings, I found it better to employ a more robust statistical learning algorithm.
+However, in order to more accurately determine the variability caused by offensive and defensive ratings, I found it better to employ a more robust statistical learning algorithm.

 #### The Model ####